a.werner (at) berkeley.edu

 acraney (at) berkeley.edu

-Allison received her BA from Mount Holyoke College and an MA in teaching from Johns Hopkins.
+Allison received a BA in biological sciences from Mount Holyoke College and an MA in Teaching from The Johns Hopkins University.
+She was a Teach For America corps member in Baltimore where she taught high school biology and chemistry.
 She is studying APC regulation of spindle assembly factors.
-Her interests include running, ultimate frisbee, and teaching.
+Her interests include running, yoga, science literacy, and the Red Sox .

 Colleen McGourty (2011)